Australia AFS License (Australian Financial Services) in 2026

 Step 4: Appoint responsible managers and demonstrate competence

-- Next, our experts will appoint a Responsible Manager who will demonstrate competence in one of the five ways set out by the ASIC, which are:
+- Next, our lawyers and licensing specialists will appoint a Responsible Manager who will demonstrate competence in one of the five ways set out by ASIC, which are:

-- Relevant university degree and financial services experience
+- Relevant university degree and financial service experience

 - Relevant diploma or advanced diploma and industry experience

-- Extensive industry experience of 5 or more years in financial services
+- Extensive industry experience of 5 or more years in financial service

 - Professional certification or membership with industry experience